 The COVID-19 pandemic has taken a toll on teachers and the education system, but they have been resilient in teaching America’s future, despite unprecedented attacks from those with no experience.

 American Federation of Teachers Pennsylvania Executive Director Ethan Ake-Little joined America’s Work Force Union Podcast to explain how the education system has adapted, some issues with charter schools and the uptick in organizing.
 Continue reading

-Melissa Cropper, President of the Ohio Federation of Teachers spoke with America’s Work Force on Oct.
-15 on improving conditions in charter schools.
+Melissa Cropper, President of the Ohio Federation of Teachers joined the Dec.
+15 edition of the America’s Work Force Union Podcast.
 Continue reading

 Teachers and schools have been some of the most severely impacted by the COVID-19 pandemic and the Trump administration.
 President-elect Joe Biden is giving these educators hope.

 Ohio Federation of Teachers President Melissa Cropper joined America’s Work Force Union Podcast to discuss the recent spike in COVID-19 cases, what it means for schools and the reassurance that President-elect Biden has brought to educators in Ohio and throughout the country.
 Continue reading